 Difficult discussions

-One of the hardest parts of leading any organisation isn’t the strategy, the OKRs, or the architecture decisions.
-It’s the conversations.
+One of the hardest parts of leading any organisation is not the strategy, the OKRs, or the architecture decisions.
+It is the conversations.
 The tough ones.
-The ones where you’re delivering bad news, addressing underperformance, or making a call that impacts people’s careers and in some cases their livelihoods.
+The ones where you are delivering bad news, addressing underperformance, or making a call that impacts people’s careers and in some cases their livelihoods.

 Even seasoned leaders often stumble here.
 We soften the message.
 We delay.
-We package it in so much context and cautious language that by the time we finally reach the point, it’s diluted.
-Worse, the person leaves unclear on what’s actually happening or why.
-That’s a trust killer in any company, but especially in a large organisation where decisions ripple widely and quickly.
+We package it in so much context and cautious language that by the time we finally reach the point, it is diluted.
+Worse, the person leaves unclear on what is actually happening or why.
+That is a trust killer in any company, but especially in a large organisation where decisions ripple widely and quickly.

-When you lead at scale, clarity isn’t optional it’s an obligation.
+When you lead at scale, clarity is not optional — it is an obligation.
 People depend on you to say what you mean, early and plainly.
-Being direct isn’t about being abrupt or unkind; it’s about being fair and respectful.
+Being direct is not about being abrupt or unkind; it is about being fair and respectful.
 Clear is kind, unclear is unkind.
 The earlier you share the truth, the more chance there is for understanding, course correction, and preserving trust.

-Over the years, I’ve found a few approaches that work, most of them shaped by failures and hard learned lessons, especially when the stakes are high and the conversation is going to be uncomfortable.
+Over the years, I have found a few approaches that work, most of them shaped by failures and hard learned lessons, especially when the stakes are high and the conversation is going to be uncomfortable.

 Scaling this approach across an organisation requires more than personal discipline it requires cultural reinforcement.
 At companies like Unity, leaders were expected to treat direct communication as a core leadership skill, developing it through manager training, role-playing scenarios, and peer accountability for how messages are delivered.
 Post-mortems on major changes often include reviewing communication quality, not just the decision itself.
 This reinforces a culture where people see clarity as care, not conflict.

-The next time you’re faced with a conversation you’d rather avoid, take a breath, step into it early, and say it straight.
+The next time you are faced with a conversation you would rather avoid, take a breath, step into it early, and say it straight.
 In leadership, the uncomfortable truth told well will always earn you more trust than the perfectly worded delay.